Is BMI a Reliable Measure -Time to Measure Up

 Final Take Home

 In a perfect world, there is no overweight or obese people and there is no reason for a BMI assessment.
 Since we have people who need screenings, the BMI is one of the most cost-effective ways to find out if you are high risk of developing a chronic illness or disease.
+In the mean time, keep drinking your bone broth and rock on, my friends.

 Statistics show that when the body mass index (BMI) reaches a certain level, the person’s health status declines exponentially.
 Fortunately, there are many newer ways to assess body mass.
 However, BMI is still a viable tool, and will be for some time.
 However, due to the significant discrepancies related to BMI, people are opting for other assessment methods. https://youtu.be/HJz-5R9WCXI